mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 organisms or substances.
 The airlocked area can be decontaminated in a routine manner but also has an emergency purge facility.
-Some versions of the excursion bay, designed to be used in an extreme- hazard environment, permit cryogenic flooding, radiation sterilisation and thermal destruction of anything within the airlocked area.
+Some versions of the excursion bay, designed to be used in an extreme-hazard environment, permit cryogenic flooding, radiation sterilisation and thermal destruction of anything within the airlocked area.
 This feature is not normally fitted to prevent the system being used as a